Re-imagining the merchant onboarding experience as a white-label

 To cater to a diverse range of customers, onboarding requires flexible customisation and a easy account setup that will allow users to get started quickly.

-An audit revealed user related issues with UI and the journey.
+An audit and user testing revealed issues with UI and the journey

-We also conducted a user experience audit on the current state of the application, which helped me to establish the key problems user's may face when attempting to onboard.
+We also conducted a user experience audit and a user test on 5 users on the current state of the application, which helped me to establish the key problems attempting to onboard and the feature gaps.

 Next was to breakdown the key issues that needed to be addressed going forward, both from a user and a business perspective